ciwen3/PNPT/BoF/GDB.md

-info breakpoints      # look at breakpoints that have been set info registers        # look at the curent values of the registers b main                # set breakpoint at main b * main+39           # set breakpoint b * 0x64413764        # set breakpoint by address r                     # run
+info breakpoints      # look at breakpoints that have been set info registers        # look at the curent values of the registers b main                # set breakpoint at main next                  # will let you go through one operation at a time after the break point has been hit b * main+39           # set breakpoint b * 0x64413764        # set breakpoint by address r                     # run